juergenweb/FrontendContact/README.md

 ![alt text](https://github.com/juergenweb/FrontendContact/blob/main/images/newfield.png?raw=true)

 The next example is about how to add additional elements to form.
-In this case 2 fieldsets and 1 additional text.
+In this case 2 fieldsets and 1 additional text above the name field.
 You will find this examples inside the [addingfieldsetandtext.php](https://github.com/juergenweb/FrontendContact/blob/main/examples/addingfieldsetandtext.php) inside the examples folder.

 ![alt text](https://github.com/juergenweb/FrontendContact/blob/main/images/customized-form.png?raw=true)